Resources

 In Swift,

-is known as a parameter label.
+inputis known as an argument label, anduserInputis known as a parameter label.
 The argument label is used when the function is called (see the code below), and the parameter label is used inside the scope of the function to refer to the parameter.The function signature below is also valid:

 In this case, both the parameter label and argument label are

-.Finally, if you want to be able to call your function without an argument label, you can place an
+input.Finally, if you want to be able to call your function without an argument label, you can place an

 _in the signature:Enumerations